56kcloud/Training/Docker/kickstart/chapters/alpine.md

 ### Run a single-task Alpine Linux Container

 1. Great!
 Let's now run a Docker **container** based on this image.
-To do that you are going to use the `docker container run` command.
+To do that, you use the `docker container run` command.

    ```
    $ docker container run alpine hostname